yeoneasy/Clip_diffusion_sampling/README.md

 This is codebase from [openai/CLIP](https://github.com/openai/CLIP), [diffusion](https://github.com/lucidrains/denoising-diffusion-pytorch). <br/>
 CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs. <br/><br/>
-Object is Diffusion generative model sampling using CLIP.
+Our goal is diffusion generative model sampling using CLIP.

 ## Approach
 ![CLIP](https://github.com/Yeoneasy/clip_guided_diffusion/assets/129255517/0a8bed9a-00db-4185-b917-8c73367a5c54)